ImperialCollegeLondon/phenomedb/docs/source/usage.rst

      - Build a pipeline to import all data from Metabolights
    * - :func:`phenomedb.task.ManualSQL`
      - Execute manual SQL
+   * - :func:`phenomedb.cache.CreateSavedQueryDataframeCache`
+     - Create a SavedQuery Combined dataframe cache
+   * - :func:`phenomedb.cache.CreateSavedQuerySummaryStatsCache`
+     - Create a SavedQuery summary stats cache
    * - :func:`phenomedb.cache.CreateTaskViewCache`
      - Create the task-view cache (deprecated)
    * - :func:`phenomedb.cache.RemoveUntransformedDataFromCache`
      - Remove untransformed data from the cache (clean up task)
    * - :func:`phenomedb.cache.MoveTaskOutputToCache`
      - Move the task output from the db to cache (clean up task)

+For more information on tasks, including implementing your own, please head over to the :ref:`_development` page.

 The Apache-Airflow interface
 ----------------------------